This might be silently harming your body

 “Many individuals with elevated blood pressure are asymptomatic and can easily underestimate the seriousness of their condition,” says Dr. Christopher Molitor, a family medicine physician at Advocate Health Care.
 “I have had patients in my office with a 150-160 blood pressure but feel perfectly fine.”

 This is a concern because most people base their health on how they feel, and if they feel healthy, this makes them reluctant to seek medical assistance.
-But often high blood pressure is silently harming our bodies even when we appear to be in good health.
+But often, high blood pressure can silently harm your body even when you appear to be in good health.
 This phenomenon generally occurs because hypertension develops over time, often because of lifestyle choices, genetics or underlying medical conditions.

 What is hypertension?